mozilla/releases-comm-central/mail/base/docs/custom_element_conventions.md

 - Styles for the custom element are usually in a separate css file with the same name as the module.
 If the element has a shadow root, the stylesheet will be loaded into it.
+- Fluent strings are usually stored in a separate ftl file, with the same name as the module.
+Load the file via `window.MozXULElement?.insertFTLIfNeeded("my-element.ftl")` in your `connectedCallback` function.
+Alternatively, you can create a new `DOMLocalization` instance, if you need to ensure no Fluent string ID conflicts.
 - When interacting with other custom elements, you should follow these methods:
   - To send (or request) information to a child element, call a method on it.
   - To send information to a parent element (without the parent requesting it in